Everyone Deserves an Exceptional Day!

 80% of students who have aged out do not find affordable and accessible programs to replace their social and recreational needs.

-Promotes skills to self advocate for dignity and respect
+Promotes self-advocacy skills for dignity and respect

-How EFAtl supports our young adults
+How EF supports our young adults

 “My daughter had given up on everything, thinking no one cared.
 She has now turned a 180!
 She absolutely loves the program and it has really helped her.
 It reminded her that it is permissible to express one’s self, within a safe setting.”